21 Best Things to Do in Grand Junction (in 2023)

 📍 Google Maps | Phone: (970) 245-9030 | Website | Hours: 9 am – 4 pm Tues – Fri, closed Sat – Mon | Entrance: $5, adults, $3 under 12

-At the Western Colorado Botanical Gardens, there are several different gardens including a tropical rainforest and a succulent garden.
+Visiting the Western Colorado Botanical Gardens is one of the most fun things to do in Grand Junction, Colorado — especially for families.
+There are several different gardens including a tropical rainforest and a succulent garden.
 There’s also a children’s secret garden to explore, along with a butterfly pavilion.

 Eureka!
 McConnell Science Museum